Many lyricists and musicians can now work Worldwide by using the Internet to compose, record and

 - Downloads / CD Sales percentage for each contributor

 Ensure each contributor fills out all the information that applies to them.

 Scan the completed form and send it to Maori Music when completing an ADD NEW SONGS Form.

 LIMITATIONSI regret that, unless we fully represent all of the co-composers listed under your Split Sheet, we may not be able to offer our full range of services, including Sync Promo.

 This will not prevent us registering your songs in the usual way and will not affect our ability to recover your proportion of any due royalties on co-composed songs.

-All collaborators will be shown on the regisrations correctly but it is their responsibility to obtain adequate publishing representation, if they do not already do this themselves.
+All collaborators will be shown on the registrations correctly but it is their responsibility to obtain adequate publishing representation if they do not already handle this themselves.

-You may discuss this with your collborators and suggest that they apply to Sign Up / Register with Maori Music if you wish but this will be at our discretion and dependent on their current position in respect of their own publishing administrative affairs.
+You may discuss this with your collborators and suggest that they apply to Sign Up / Register with Maori Music if you wish, but acceptance will be at our discretion and dependent on their current position in respect of their own publishing administrative affairs.

 CONCLUSIONAs a creator, it's essential to understand the value of your work, especially before it's published.

 Be proactive and take control of the conversation by using Split Sheets to secure your fair share of the revenue and start negotiation splits early to avoid future disputes.